Terry Gornell: Shrewsbury Town

 On 4 July 2011, Gornell was named as a Shrewsbury Town player after agreeing terms with the club; however, negotiations remain ongoing with the fee that Accrington will receive from Shrewsbury for the striker.
 He agreed terms with and transferred to Shrewsbury Town on 5 July 2011.

 Gornell made his debut in the opening game of the season, coming on as a substitute for Marvin Morgan in the 89th minute, in a 1–1 draw against Plymouth Argyle.
 This was followed up by scoring his first goal as a Shrewsbury Town player in a 1–1 draw with Burton Albion.
 Two weeks later on 27 August 2011, he scored his second goal for the club, in a 2–1 win against Swindon Town.
 However, during a 3–1 win against Hereford United on 10 September 2011, Gornell received a straight red card in the 62nd minute.
 After serving a three match suspension, he returned to the first team, coming on as an 80th-minute substitute, in a 2–0 win against Torquay United on 24 September 2011.
 After adding two more goals to his Shrewsbury Town's career, Gornell then scored in the first round of the FA Cup, in a 1–0 win against Newport County.
-It wasn't until on 28 January 2012 when he scored his fifth goal of the season, in a 2–0 win against Hereford United.
+On 28 January 2012 e scored his fifth goal of the season, in a 2–0 win against Hereford United.
 His performance attracted interests from Preston North End and Rochdale.
 Despite this, Gornell later scored four more goals, including a brace against Rotherham United on 14 April 2012.
 His involvement in the first team and contributions has helped the club gain promotion to League One.
 He scored nine more goals in forty-one league appearances in his first season at Shrewsbury Town.

 However, Gornell's second season turned out to be unsuccessful with injury and lack of forms under manager Graham Turner despite his aim to score more goals to fill in for following the departure of James Collins.
 By the time he left Shrewsbury Town, Gornell made thirteen appearances in all competitions.
 Following his move to Rochdale, Manager Turner explained his decision to loan him out, citing his goal-scoring form, which was the main factor by making it improvement.